Tax tips for after-school nannies

 What are nanny taxes?

-The nanny tax is a catch-all term for the payroll and tax responsibilities families take on when they hire a nanny, senior caregiver, personal assistant or even an after-school sitter.
-It applies to people who earn $2,100 or more during the calendar year from a family and qualify as an employee based on IRS-established guidelines that are detailed below.
+The nanny tax is a catch-all term for the tax and payroll responsibilities families take on when they hire a nanny, senior caregiver, personal assistant or even an after-school sitter.
+It applies to people who earn $2,300 or more during the calendar year from a family and qualify as an employee based on IRS-established guidelines that are detailed below.

-"It doesn't take long for an after-school caregiver to reach $2,100 in wages," says Tom Breedlove, Sr. Director of Care.com HomePay.
-"Even if you're only earning $150 per week, you'll be above this threshold in just over three months."
+"It doesn't take long for an after-school caregiver to reach $2,300 in wages," says Tom Breedlove, Sr. Director of Care.com HomePay.
+"Even if you're only earning $150 per week, you'll be above this threshold in about four months."

-If you believe you’ll earn more than $2,100 from the family you’re working for, get ahead of the game by learning about how payroll and taxes work so you won’t be caught off-guard when the family has this conversation with you.
+If you believe you’ll earn more than $2,300 from the family you’re working for, get ahead of the game by learning about how taxes and payroll work so you won’t be caught off-guard when the family has this conversation with you.

 How do I know if I’m the family’s employee?